sdsc-ordes/technical-presentation/src/presentations/presentation-1/presentation.md

 # Disclaimer

-Customized with ❤️ by Gabriel Nützi and Simon Spörri.
+Customized with ❤️ by Gabriel Nützi for SDSC.